Considerations for Lobbying and Government Relations During COVID-19

 Manage expectations of internal stakeholders

 We do not know how long this crisis will last, and it is very likely that our January 2020 playbook and goals will need to be modified.
 It is important to continually re-evaluate your goals and strategy, and make sure your leadership and internal stakeholders are invested in the process.
 Communicate frequently and speak their language; for example, put concepts in terms of business or member satisfaction.
 Prioritize measuring over counting, such as outlining how your lobbying efforts or actions from Congress impact your organization’s bottom line.
-To learn more, check out this upcoming Communicating the Value of Government Relations in Dollars and Cents workshop.
+To learn more, check out this upcoming Communicating the Value of Government Relations in Dollars and Cents virtual workshop.

-To learn more about creating issues management systems to achieve advocacy goals in times of crisis and change, check out this upcoming Issues Management Made Simple workshop.
+To learn more about creating issues management systems to achieve advocacy goals in times of crisis and change, check out this upcoming Issues Management Made Simple virtual workshop.